stephenhouser/node-red-contrib-wsjt-x/packages/node-red-contrib-wsjt-x/README.md

 ## WSJT-X Encoding Work-in-progrss (v2.0)

+While I have a goal of being able to encode *all* the WSJT-X messages, the priority is to complete the ones that WSJT-X accepts as input first.
+See the [WSJT-X Source Code](* https://github.com/roelandjansen/wsjt-x/blob/master/NetworkMessage.hpp).

-Currently the encoder only implements a subseet of the commands that can be sent to WSJT-X. They are as follows:
+The commands that can be encoded are as follows:

 - **clear**: `{"window":2}`
 - **heartbeat**: `{"max_schema_number":3,"version":"2.6.1","revision":""}`